 Because of all the yummy places, it’s hard for a restaurant to stand out and you have to be the best of the best to make it on this list.
 Happy eating!

-We are Samantha and Chris and we run Boozing Abroad, a boozy travel blog that focuses on supporting local booze businesses.
-Our motto is, “Drink locally.
+We are Samantha and Chris and we run Boozing Abroad, a boozy travel blog that focuses on supporting local booze businesses when we travel.
+Our motto, “Drink locally.
 Travel globally.”
 What we have found on our travels is that we learn so much more about the culture of where we are, not to mention the interesting people we meet, when we have a drink in our hands at the local hangout spot.